salesforce-heroku-workshops/git-and-github-workshop/chapter08-conflict-resolution.md

 If you already had either the Readme.md file or .gitignore file locally, when you do a git pull the text from both versions of the file will be combined, with <<<<<<<<<<<<<< >>>>>>>>>> markers denoting which text comes from which version .

+There is also a nice page on [Github help on dealing with non fast-forward errors](https://help.github.com/articles/dealing-with-non-fast-forward-errors
+).

 ## Working with pull requests